Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Dynamics of conjugation of locally normal subgroups

+\begin{proof}[Proof of Theorem~\ref{thmintro:PropertyS1}] Suppose case (i) holds.
+By Corollary~\ref{cor:lcent:minorising}, the group $G$ has a minorising orbit on $\lcent(G)$.
+By Corollary~\ref{cor:goodshrink}, the Tits core $G^\dagger$ contains $K = \rist_U(\beta)$ for some compact open subgroup $U < G$ and some non-zero $\beta \in \lcent(G)$.
+Therefore $G^\dagger$ also contains an infinite commensurated compact locally normal subgroup $L$ by Lemma~\ref{boxlem}.
+Since $G^\dagger$ is contained in every dense normal subgroup of $G$ by Theorem~\ref{thm:condensenorm}, we infer that every dense normal subgroup contains the infinite commensurated compact locally normal subgroup $L$.
+Hence property \sdn holds.

-The fact that the converse holds if the centraliser lattice is non-trivial was proved in Proposition~\ref{prop:LCent:Dnc}.
-Assume now that some non-trivial locally normal subgroup is finitely generated.
-By Theorem~\ref{thmintro:FixedPointsSimple}(\ref{it:join}), there must then be a non-trivial locally normal subgroup that is finitely generated and commensurated by $G$.
-Since we assume that $G$ does not have any non-trivial fixed point in the structure lattice, we infer that the open compact subgroups of $G$ are finitely generated.
-Now, given a dense normal subgroup $N$ of $G$, the intersection of $N$ with an open compact subgroup $U$ is a dense normal subgroup of $U$, and must thus contain the closed subgroup $[U, U]$ by Theorem~\ref{thm:NS}.
+Suppose case (ii) holds, that is, there is a topologically finitely generated compact open subgroup $U$ of $G$.
+We recall that by Proposition~\ref{localprime:short}, the composition factors of $U$ are of bounded order.
+Now, given a dense normal subgroup $N$ of $G$, the intersection $N \cap U$ is a dense normal subgroup of $U$, and must thus contain the closed subgroup $[U, U]$ by Theorem~\ref{thm:NS}.
 Notice that $[U, U]$ is infinite by Theorem~\ref{thmintro:QZ}, and thus represents a non-zero element of the structure lattice.
-By Theorem~\ref{thmintro:FixedPointsSimple}(\ref{it:join}), it follows that $N$ contains a representative of a non-zero $G$-fixed point in $\lnorm(G)$, and we assumed that the only such is $\infty$.
-In other words $N$ contains an open compact subgroup, and is thus open, hence closed, hence the whole of $G$.
+By Lemma~\ref{boxlem}, it follows that $N$ contains a representative of a non-zero $G$-fixed point in $\lnorm(G)$.
+Thus $G$ has property \sdn.